technofocus-pte/agntpwrdbsnsprcsatmtndepth/Labguides/Lab 2/Lab 2 - Create an agent to help users learn.md

      ![](./media/image33.png)

-2. Enter **German** in the search field, select check box next to the **German** language and then click on the **Add** button.
+2. Enter !!German!! in the search field, select check box next to the **German** language and then click on the **Add** button.

      ![](./media/image34.png)